Complaints Procedure In Full | Curtis Parkinson

 We will acknowledge your complaint

-If we are unclear about anything in your complaint we will write, telephone or e-mail you to ask you to clarify and or explain the details which are unclear or to confirm our understanding of your complaint.
+If we are unclear about anything in your complaint or after initial investigation we will write, telephone, or e-mail you to ask you to clarify and/or explain the details which are unclear, or to confirm our understanding of your complaint.
 Alternatively, we may invite you to attend our offices for a discussion.
-The time for our request to be made is calculated from the end of the period for commencing investigation -

 Warning: The Effect of Failure to Respond to a Request for Clarification

-Where we inform you that we require further information/explanation from you to allow us to investigate your complaint, but you fail to provide the further information/explanation requested you agree order to bring finality within the 8 week period allowed to investigate a complaint:
+Where we inform you that we require further information/explanation from you to allow us to investigate your complaint, but you fail to provide the further information/explanation requested, you agree in order to bring finality within the 8 week period allowed to investigate a complaint

 1. your complaint is withdrawn